 - Chana dal or Bengal gram dal.
 This adds a nice crunch.
 Roast thoroughly according to directions.

 - Urad dal or Black gram dal: Also adds a nice crunch.

 - Dry red chili peppers (you can manage with red pepper flakes if you don't have this)

 - Cashews.
 Because they add great texture and more flavor to all this deliciousness

 And salt, of course.

-How to make the perfect Coconut Rice:
+How to make coconut rice

 - Cook your rice first, and make sure you cook it according to my directions to get long, separate grains that don't clump together.
 The reason for this is mainly aesthetic, but don't we eat with our eyes first?